I was born in Birmingham, England, one fall night in 1954.

 For fifteen years, we lived in a suburb of Pittsburgh.
 Pittsburgh’s a nice town.
 With great sports teams.

 But, for the past thirty-six years, I have lived about eight miles away from the town I’m going to write about today, Washington, PA.

 I even had to ponder this for a bit.
 After all, the closest municipal entity to us isn’t actually Washington PA, it’s Claysville PA.

 Although, for the first several years, as I tried to get things to grow in my garden, I thought it was named for the quality of the soil.
 After all, I thought, there’s a reason it’s not called Siltsville, Loamsville, or Sandsville . . .

-Claysville has an fascinating history all in its own right, being ‘for the South’ during the Civil War, whereas West Alexander, just a couple of miles down the pike (the National Pike, Route 40, that would be) was ‘for the North,’ and was a stop on the Underground Railroad.
+Claysville has an fascinating history all in its own right, supporting the Confederacy during the Civil War, whereas West Alexander, just a couple of miles down the pike (the National Pike, Route 40, that would be) was ‘for the Republic, and was–legend had it–a stop on the Underground Railroad.

 It’s an interesting part of the country, all right.

 But, Washington, PA.

 Or, as it is more properly pronounced around here, “Worshington.”
 Known, pretty much universally as “Little Worshington,” to distinguish it from that other Washington a couple hundred miles away.

 And it does want to be distinguished, most of its residents being of the opinion, which I share, that the offensive part in the name of the football team belonging to that other Washington wasn’t that which referred to the dermal characteristics of Native Americans.